 When the Varna After School Program is in session, VASP staff are in charge of all recreational activities.
 Others must follow their directions

-Dogs or other pets are not allowed in the playground
+Dogs or other pets are not allowed inside the fence

 Outside the playground, follow Town of Dryden leash law